 Yes, the residence permit associated with the work permit also includes family reunification (spouse and children) within the territory of the Federal Republic of Germany.
 The residence permit will usually be issued for the same period that your employee’s residence permit is valid.

-This information does not constitute any legal advice, but merely an overview of general and publicly available information.
+Note that on February 17, 2020 the German Parliament passed a new law that changes the procedures described in this article, especially the ones relating to the above-mentioned priority examination and the positive list.
+This information does not constitute any legal advice, but merely an overview of general and publicly available information on the old laws.
 Accordingly, no liability is accepted for any possible damages resulting therefrom.
 Sources: Chamber of Commerce (IHK) Leipzig / Chamber of Commerce (IHK) Mainz / Federal Employment Agency (Bundesagentur für Arbeit)